 This mum of one says, “I’m a strong believer of TCM.
-I did not wash my hair for two weeks as advised, and I’ve never gotten migraines ever since!”
+I didn’t washed my hair for two weeks as advised and I’ve never gotten migraines ever since!”

 But she says she did break one rule and it did not serve her well in the long run, “I took a shower two days after delivering as it was encouraged in the hospital in New Zealand where I gave birth.
 But soon after I realised it gave me backaches,” she shares.

 Rule #2: Eat lots of ginger

 A strict and regimented diet is part of confinement practices all around the world, and it is no different in Singapore.

 Tracie shares, “I ate confinement food full of ginger and other wind-eliminating ingredients, so my immunity is pretty good; I rarely fall sick.”